Roger Espinoza: Return to Kansas City

 Espinoza returned to Sporting Kansas City ahead of the 2015 season.
-In his second start since returning to Sporting, Espinoza scored an equalizing goal against FC Dallas on 14 March 2015.
-Espinoza saw his first season back in Kansas City curtailed through injury though the side still won the 2015 Lamar Hunt U.S. Open Cup.
-Espinoza played a key role as Sporting KC repeated the feat two years later, lifting the 2017 Lamar Hunt U.S. Open Cup by beating the New York Red Bulls 2–1 at Children's Mercy Park.
+In his second start since returning to Sporting, Espinoza scored an equalising goal against FC Dallas on 14 March 2015.
+Espinoza saw his first season back in Kansas City curtailed through injury though the side still won the 2015 Lamar Hunt US Open Cup.
+Espinoza played a key role as Sporting KC repeated the feat two years later, lifting the 2017 Lamar Hunt US Open Cup by beating the New York Red Bulls 2–1 at Children's Mercy Park.
 In the 2018 MLS season, Espinoza has set a new career-high with nine assists in a single season, having never produced more than five in the past.

-In August 2021, Espinoza took an assistant coaching role with the Sporting KC Academy as part of his B License course in the U.S. Soccer Coaching Education program.
+In August 2021, Espinoza took an assistant coaching role with the Sporting KC Academy as part of his B License course in the US Soccer Coaching Education program.
 Espinoza would serve as an U-13 assistant.

-On 13 January 2022, it was announced that SKC had re-signed Espinoza to a one-year contract for the 2022 Major League Soccer season.
+On 13 January 2022, it was announced that SKC had re-signed Espinoza to a one-year contract for the 2022 Major League Soccer season, and spent a final season with the club for 2023.
+He briefly signed with Des Moines Menace for their 2024 US Open Cup campaign, but announced his retirement in June 2024 after the Menace were eliminated from the competition.